Lactobacillus acidophilus LA-05®

 It is important to note that this strain has been predominantly trialled alongside Bifidobacterium lactis BB-12®, where it has been shown to help support a variety of different gastro-intestinal symptoms, including those caused by inflammatory bowel disorders.
 There have also been encouraging results from studies looking at antibiotic-associated side effects; immune function, glucose tolerance and lactose intolerance.

-Lactobacillus acidophilus LA-05® for Diarrhoea
+Lactobacillus acidophilus LA-05® and Diarrhoea

 Diarrhoea is a common health problem which can be caused either by food or water infected with pathogens such as Escherichia coli, Salmonella, Shigella or Campylobacter.
 Several studies have suggested that it may be best to recommend certain probiotic strains over others in order to help alleviate this symptom (McFarland L.V., 2005), and the most extensively researched strains are featured in this database.